Rokasl/CS408_project/report/source/12_chapter_5.md

 }
 ```

-Compilation begins with "operatorCompile", and it immediately, initiates "oneCompile" with prepared
+The compilation begins with "operatorCompile", and it immediately, initiates "oneCompile" with prepared
 function table and single "DF" expression.
 In the context of this example, *"main" [] [([],EI 1)]*
 will be passed to "oneCompile".
 As a result, "oneCompile" creates "operator[0]=" and initiates
 "makeCompile" function with counter equal to 0, in addition to previous parameters.